-Through our acquisition of Shearwater Corporation in June 2001, we have further extended our portfolio of technologies to include advanced PEGylation technology for enhancing delivery performance of most major drug classes, including macromolecules such as peptides and proteins, small molecules and other drugs.
-Advanced PEGylation is a technology for the chemical attachment of polyethylene glycol (PEG) polymer chains to a broad range of drug substances such as peptides and proteins.
+In June 2001, we completed the acquisition of Shearwater Corporation for which we paid consideration of approximately \$72.5 million in cash and an aggregate of approximately 4.0 million shares and options to purchase our common stock.
+Through our acquisition of Shearwater Corporation, we have extended our portfolio of technologies to include advanced PEGylation technology for enhancing the efficacy and performance of most major drug classes, including macromolecules such as peptides and proteins, small molecules and other drugs.
+Advanced PEGylation is a technology for the chemical attachment of polyethylene glycol (PEG) polymer chains to a broad range of drug substances.
 This results in effectively increasing the drug's molecular weight, which has the advantages of increasing drug circulation time in the bloodstream, improving drug solubility and stability, and reducing the triggering of immune responses.
-The potential advantages of PEGylation include decreasing dosing frequency, improving drug efficacy and safety, improving stability, and simplifying drug formulation for most macromolecules and many small molecules.

 Our PEGylation technology platform is currently being used in the manufacture and development of 14 drugs that are either currently in clinical trials or have either been approved or submitted for approval to the U.S. Food and Drug Administration through NDAs.
-The three products that have been submitted for approval to the FDA are: PEG-interferon alpha-2a (PEGASYS®) being developed in collaboration with Hoffman-La Roche Ltd. for treatment of hepatitis-C; PEG-Neupogen® being developed in collaboration with Amgen for treatment of neutropenia, a reduction in the white blood cells in patients receiving cancer chemotherapy; and PEG-Visomant® being developed in collaboration with Pharmacia for treatment of acromegally, a condition caused by excessive growth hormone that can lead to severe systemic side effects and premature death.
-Two products using our advanced PEGylation technology, including one drug compound and one diagnostic agent, have been approved for use by the FDA.
+The three products that have been submitted for approval to the FDA are:

+- PEG-interferon alpha-2a (PEGASYS®) being developed in collaboration with Hoffman-La Roche Ltd. for treatment of hepatitis-C; - PEG-Neupogen® being developed in collaboration with Amgen for treatment of neutropenia, a reduction in the white blood cells in patients receiving cancer chemotherapy; and - PEG-Visomant[®] being developed in collaboration with Pharmacia for treatment of acromegally, a condition caused by excessive growth hormone that can lead to severe systemic side effects and premature death.

+Two products using our advanced PEGylation technology, including one therapeutic drug compound and one compound used as a diagnostic agent, have been approved for use by the FDA.
 In addition, we have supply and/or collaboration agreements with an additional nine pharmaceutical companies with respect to products in various stages of research, feasibility, and development including collaborations with Regeneron, Maxygen and United Therapeutics.